Fireman730/djceu2021/markdown/01-what.md

 complex stack -- could be one virtual machine, could be 5, could be 10, could be 3 that each run 50 containers, whatever -- and then presents you with a terminal, right there in your browser.

+TODO: Screen cast of opening a lab environment with an RDP desktop

 And -- as you can see in the next lab here --, that terminal needn't be a boring old text terminal, but it can be a full-blown desktop as